 Wheeler Real Estate Investment Trust, Inc. (the "Trust" or "REIT") is a Maryland corporation formed on June 23, 2011.
 The Trust serves as the general partner of Wheeler Real Estate Investment Trust, L.P. (the "Operating Partnership") which was formed as a Virginia limited partnership on April 5, 2012.
-As of June 30, 2014, the Trust, through the Operating Partnership, owned and operated twenty-three properties in Virginia, North Carolina, South Carolina, Georgia, Florida, Oklahoma, Tennessee and New Jersey.
+As of September 30, 2014, the Trust, through the Operating Partnership, owned and operated twentynine centers and three undeveloped properties in Virginia, North Carolina, South Carolina, Georgia, Florida, Oklahoma, Tennessee, Kentucky and New Jersey.
 Accordingly, the use of the word "Company" refers to the Trust and its consolidated subsidiaries, except where the context otherwise requires.